-- TEMPO change the tempo. - TUNE adjust the pitch of the pulse and wave channels, by a given number of half notes. - SYNC activate Game Boy to Game Boy synchronization.
-(Read more about this in chapter 5!) - KEY DELAY set the delay time before key repeat is activated. - KEY REPEAT set the period of the key repeat. - PURGE SEQUENCER clear all phrases and chains that are not used in the song. - PURGE INSTRUMENT clear all instruments that are not used in the song. - RESET ALL MEMORY obvious.
+- TEMPO change the tempo. - TUNE adjust the pitch of the pulse and wave instruments, by a given number of half notes. - SYNC activate Game Boy to Game Boy synchronization.
+(Read more about this in chapter 5!) - MIXFREQ set the quality of the kit samples.
+This can be set to 6 kHz to make the program run faster on old Game Boys. - LOOK change the font and color set. - KEY DELAY set the delay time before key repeat is activated. - KEY REPEAT set the period of the key repeat. - PURGE SEQUENCER clear all phrases and chains that are not used in the song. - PURGE INSTRUMENT clear all instruments that are not used in the song. - RESET ALL MEMORY reset all memory.
+If pressing SELECT + A instead of just A when answering yes on the "REALLY?" prompt, the "TOTAL" time counter will also be reset.